fartyg/bulkbin/README.md

 # bulkbin
 <pre><h1>Search card BIN information in bulk</h1>

+Do not enter captcha codes for every BIN search - do it in bulk!

-<p>You can enter only the 6 digit BIN code or a full card number.
+You can enter only the 6 digit BIN code or a full card number.
 In the case of entering a cardnumber, it will only keep the first 6 digits.

 To search for multiple cards at the same time separate using space + comma, like so: